geoffrich/thatconf-slides-2023/slides.md

 </style>

 <!--
-Svelte/Svelte
+[ show of hands — who has written a Svelte component? what about SvelteKit? ]

-but if you're here and are completely new to Svelte or SvelteKit, quick recap
+if you're here and are completely new to Svelte or SvelteKit, quick recap -->

-TODO move show of hands
--->

 ---